 Alongside the station, and to the south of the run round loop, was the terminus of the Aberfoyle Quarries Tramway.

-The site is now a car park, although the turntable pit may still be found.
+The site is now a car park, although the infilled turntable pit may still be found to the east.
 Also east of the station are railwaymen's cottages on the north side of the line, in use as houses.
 The line terminated behind what is now The Forth Inn.

 To the north west, and once served by a coach from the station, is Loch Katrine.
 The Sir Walter Scott steamship still plies Loch Katrine Loch Katrine - Loch Cruises .